hilagiladi/Uni/README.md

 - **Data Initialization:** Automate the process of populating the course database with initial data using the DataInitializer class.

+  ## Technologies Used

+- **Spring Boot**: Facilitates rapid application development with its pre-built templates and features.

+- **Hibernate**: Provides seamless object-relational mapping (ORM) for database operations.

+- **MySQL**: A robust and scalable relational database management system.

+- **HTML/CSS/JavaScript**: For front-end development and user interface design.

 ## Upcoming Features

 - **Grading and Evaluation:** Enhance the grading system for course assessments, introducing automated grading, detailed assessment criteria, and tools for providing valuable feedback.